arthurfiorette/axios-cache-interceptor/docs/src/config/request-specifics.md

 - `number` -> the max time (in seconds) that the cache can be reused.
-- `boolean` -> `false` disables and `true` enables with infinite time if no value is present on `staleIfError` in Cache-Control.
+- `boolean` -> `false` disables and `true` enables with infinite time if no value is present on `stale-if-error` in Cache-Control.
 - `function` -> a predicate that can return `number` or `boolean` as described above.

 ## cache.override